 Does 151b indicate that if the FO is for a farm already owned it can be used for basically any capital improvements?

-So capital improvements to a farm owned by the applicant is one such possibility, as is construction of farm dwellings, as is construction of service buildings, as is construction of other facilities… and so on and so forth….
+So capital improvements to a farm owned by the applicant are one such possibility, as is the construction of farm dwellings, as is the construction of service buildings, as is the construction of other facilities… and so on and so forth.

-So the FO loan can still be used for improvements that might not fall under a dwelling, service building, or other facility…
+So the FO loan can still be used for improvements that might not fall under a dwelling, service building, or another facility…

-For instance, farm dwellings are not “essential” to the farming operation, as farming operations don’t require anyone to live on the premises.
+For instance, farm dwellings are not “essential” to farming operations, as farming operations don’t require anyone to live on the premises.